ja-fra/zk-configuration/README.md

-# ZookeeperConfiguration
+# zk-configuration

-ZookeeperConfiguration provides access to a configuration settings stored in a [ZooKeeper][1] ensemble via the [Commons Configuration][2] API.
+zk-configuration provides access to a configuration settings stored in a [ZooKeeper][1] ensemble via the [Commons Configuration][2] API.

 ## Usage: